 Surgery Time – Takes about 1-1:15 hrs hours, but you’ll need at least 24 hrs if not a few days to recover from surgery.
 Recovery in the recovery area is 2-4 hours before you can go home.

 Sweat – Between the breasts may form from your new cleavage.
 May want to leave powder and/or a cotton ball between the breasts.

 Swelling – Most women will experience swelling after surgery, especially with larger breast implants.
 Ask your breast surgeon about taking Bromelain (available by Dr. Jeneby) to reduce swelling after surgery.
 Approximately 500 mg is taken daily for seven days prior to surgery and for 7-10 days following surgery.
 One breast surgeon recommends taking the 500 mg in divided doses following each meal as in some people it may cause minimal gastric symptoms when taken on an empty stomach.

 Tanning – Is OK if you cover your nipples and/or the stitches at 2-3 weeks.
 Tanning can make your scars worse or give you skin cancer (remember!)

 Under vs. Over the Muscle – Under the breast muscle is more painful however, over is directly underneath the skin and therefore, shows the outline of the breast implant more.
 Mammograms are easier to read with implants that are placed under.
-I like partial submuscular (“dual plane”)to let them implant drop quicker and to give a more natural shape to the breast.
-Over the muscle is reserved for professional body builders and/or severely low breast who do not want a lift.
+I like partial submuscular (“dual plane”) to let the implant drop quicker and to give a more natural shape to the breast.
+Over the muscle is reserved for professional bodybuilders and/or severely low breast clients who do not want a lift.
 There is more rippling and palpability with over the muscle and more risk of capsular contracture.

 Underwire Bras -You can make a small snip in the bra and pull the underwire out It can indent the implant or rub against the incision.